 Few people are ever taught how to make a decision.
-It is either something a person is assumed to have learned throughout life or are taught as a lengthy deliberate process.
-When taught, the process almost exclusively involves analytical and very deliberate approaches of weighing the various issues to a problem.
+It is either something a person is assumed to have learned throughout life or is taught as a lengthy deliberate process.
+When taught, the process almost exclusively involves analytical and very deliberate approaches to weighing the various issues to a problem.
 In other words, a time-consuming methodical deliberation that severely impacts Tempo1.

 Perfect decisions aren’t possible, which is often the goal of analytical decision-making models.
 Many problems cannot be solved optimally, no matter how long or hard a person or team may think about the problem being confronted.